LIVE RECORDINGS - BEAT THE BOOTS

 After three years of being off the road, Zappa started the preparations for another world tour during the fall of 1987.
 The band rehearsed for 4 months in total for a repertoire of over 100 songs.
 The brass section was added during the last month, bringing the bands number up to 12 people.
 The "Broadway the hard way" started in February 1988 in the East cost of the U.S. and the continued in Europe from April through June.
 At that point tensions within the band made further touring impossible.
 Zappa, who as usual kept a distance and didn´t socialize much, had hoped in vain that it would solve itself by itself.
 Besides he had problems of his own regarding his health.
 The whole U.S. west coast part was cancelled, leaving a huge loss.

 The first CD from this tour came out rather quick at the end of 1988.
 Zappa spent much of 1989 selecting the best tracks for two more double CDs.
 Even after that not all of the tours setlist was released, leaving about a dozen songs in the closet.
-You can visit the 1988 setlist site for the entire program.

 - Broadway the hard way